 Any band worth their salt has cranked out a Sabbath cover at soundcheck or in the sweaty confines of a rehearsal room.
 Some bands didn’t stop there though, as these 10 brilliant covers will testify…

-**CHARLES BRADLEY – Changes **With lashings of down-in-the-dumps Mellotron and tinkly lounge piano, there’s always been hint of MOR schmaltz about Changes, and it was killed forever when Ozzy got his daughter Kelly in for an egregious duet in 2003.
-Fudge Tunnel trapped it in a torture chamber for an Earache Sabbath tribute in 1993, but it’s this smooth, bluesy soul version - recorded by 64-year-old R&B singer Bradley for a Record Store Day single in 2013 – that really brings out the melody’s best qualities.
+With lashings of down-in-the-dumps Mellotron and tinkly lounge piano, there’s always been hint of MOR schmaltz about Changes, and it was killed forever when Ozzy got his daughter Kelly in for an egregious duet in 2003.
+Fudge Tunnel trapped it in a torture chamber for an Earache Sabbath tribute in 1993, but it’s this smooth, bluesy soul version - recorded by late R&B singer Bradley at the sprightly age of 64 for a 2013 Record Store Day single – that really brings out the melody’s best qualities.